-Recognizing the peace and tranquility that Octavian had ushered in to them the Roman Senate bestowed on him the title “Augustus” in 27 B.C.
-Octavian ruled over the whole of Roman Empire from 27 B.C.-A.D.
-14. He also changed the names of two months in Roman calendar to July and August honoring both his uncle and himself (July for Julius Caesar and August for Augustus).
+Recognizing the peace and tranquillity that Octavian had ushered into them the Roman Senate bestowed on him the title “Augustus” in 27 B.C.
+Octavian ruled over the whole of the Roman Empire from 27 B.C.-A.D.
+14. He also changed the names of two months in the Roman calendar to July and August honouring both his uncle and himself (July for Julius Caesar and August for Augustus).

 There was great prosperity in the Roman world during his reign.
 He established the Pax Romana (Roman Peace), also called Pax Augusta, throughout his empire and roads and communication systems were constructed for easy mobility of the people, particularly the Roman army, from one end to the other end of his empire.

-As he brought in peace to the world Octavian was called the “prince of peace” by the Romans and was acknowledged as “the divine savior who has brought peace to the world.”
-Not only that the Romans honored him by calling him the “inaugurator of peace on earth.”
+As he brought peace to the world Octavian was called the “prince of peace” by the Romans and was acknowledged as “the divine saviour who has brought peace to the world.”
+Not only that the Romans honoured him by calling him the “inaugurator of peace on earth.”

 Who is the Real “Prince of Peace”?
 Caesar or Christ?

-The Caesar, thus, mentioned in Luke 2:1 is this shrewd but very able emperor of Rome, Gaius Octavian who was not only held in high esteem but was worshiped as “son of a god” and “prince of peace” or “the inaugurator of peace on earth” and “savior” by the Romans.
+The Caesar, thus, mentioned in Luke 2:1 is this shrewd but very able emperor of Rome, Gaius Octavian who was not only held in high esteem but was worshipped as “son of a god” and “prince of peace” or “the inaugurator of peace on earth” and “saviour” by the Romans.

 Luke uses this word quite often to suggest the “beginning of the time of messianic salvation.”
 Its import is that real joy and peace comes only with Jesus not prior to him.
 This baby born is the Messiah, the Lord (2:11b).
 One notable point we notice here is that, for Luke, the baby born in the manger is the Savior because he is the Messiah and the Lord.

 His teaching is that with the birth of Jesus’ human history enters into a definitive stage.
-It is not the exalted and dignified Caesar, adorned with all the honors and titles bestowed on him and issues decrees from the magnificent royal palace in the imperial capital city of Rome, who is the real “prince of peace” and “savior”.
+It is not the exalted and dignified Caesar, adorned with all the honours and titles bestowed on him and issues decrees from the magnificent royal palace in the imperial capital city of Rome, who is the real “prince of peace” and “saviour”.

-Many people may do marvelous things before humans and they may be able to bring peace to the people.
+Many people may do marvellous things before humans and they may be able to bring peace to the people.